 I want to know everything.
 Can you make it to dinner?
 Who would you like to bring?
 What’s your favorite drink?
 And, most importantly, are there any dietary restrictions I should be aware of before hitting the grocery store?

-In years past, the one reply I would get that would put the fear into me was that an attending guest followed a gluten free diet.
+In years past, the one reply I would get that would put me on high-alert was that an attending guest followed a gluten free diet.

 Well, thankfully I’m a lot more familiar with preparing gluten free recipes now!

 This yummy gluten free cornbread is evidence of that 🙂